-New Japanese Emperor Naruhito pledges to work as symbol of the people
+Japan's Emperor Naruhito pledges to work as symbol of the people

 “I sincerely hope for the happiness of the people and further progress of the country, and for world peace,” he said.

-In the first stage of the accession ceremony, imperial chamberlains carried state and privy seals into the hall along with two of Japan’s “Three Sacred Treasures” - a sword and a jewel - which together with a mirror are symbols of the throne.
+In the first stage of the ceremony, imperial chamberlains carried state and privy seals into the hall along with two of Japan’s “Three Sacred Treasures” - a sword and a jewel - which together with a mirror are symbols of the throne.

 They are said to originate in ancient mythology.

-He was flanked by his brother and heir, Crown Prince Akishino, during the simple, brief ceremony.
+Naruhito was flanked by his brother and heir, Crown Prince Akishino, during the simple, brief ceremony.

 His wife, Empress Masako, was not in the room in accordance with custom barring female royals, but for the first time a woman did watch - Satsuki Katayama, who was taking part as a member of Prime Minister Shinzo Abe’s cabinet.